Welcome to Brown! Congratulations on your acceptance to the Master of Science in Cybersecurity program!

 Information for Incoming 5th Year Master's Students

-As a 5th year master's student you will complete three courses each semester for a total of six courses.
+As a 5th year master's student, you will complete three courses each semester for a total of six courses.
 You must complete the program in one academic year.
 It is key to contact the Director of Graduate Studies as soon as possible after being admitted to let the program know which two courses from your undergraduate work that you would like to have count towards your master's degree.
 The two courses from your undergraduate work that you would like to have count towards your master's degree must be graded courses and your grade must be an "A" or a "B" in the courses.
 You cannot use a grade of "S" towards the requirements for the ScM in Cybersecurity.

 Below are examples of how a 5th year master's student might complete the program.
 Importantly, note that the courses used to meet the program's requirements will vary depending on what courses from one's undergraduate coursework will be applied.